ocf/ocfweb/ocfweb/docs/docs/staff/backend/internal-firewalls.md

       input/output interface)
     * You can add a `-n` option to show IP addresses and port numbers instead of hostnames and port names
+ * `iptables -S`: dump firewall rules in machine-parseable format
+    * Shows command line options used to add each rule
+    * `iptables -S <chain>`: dump firewall rules for a given chain
  * `iptables -F <chain>`: deletes all of the rules in the given chain.
     * It seems that in some circumstances iptables may be buggy and not remove a rule that Puppet tells it to remove.
 This seems to be more likely to occur